ansibleguy/infra_django_apache/README.md

 # Django Role
-Ansible role to install multiple Django sites on the target server.
+Ansible Role to deploy one or multiple Django applications on a linux server using Apache2 as webserver.

 **Tested:**
 * Debian 11